How to quit procrastinating and get things done?

 Simply explained, procrastination is the act of deferring tasks.
 It can manifest itself in daily life (delaying dishwashing until all the plates are dirty), at work (turning in a project in the final days before a vacation), and, of course, in studying.
 Who hasn’t crammed for a test the night before, or rushed to turn in all assignments from September before the exams?
 That’s it.

-Professional writers who provide the “pay to write my essay” service can tell many such stories when students turned to them for help at the very last moment before the deadline, as they themselves could not do their homework quickly and efficiently.
+Professional writers who provide the “pay to write my essay” service can tell many such stories when students turn to them for help at the very last moment before the deadline, as they cannot do their homework quickly and efficiently.

 Reasons and tips